Patriots, Stefon Diggs agree to three-year, $69 million contract: Report

 Get updates on what's happening in Boston to your inbox.
 Sign up for our News Headlines newsletter.

-Diggs suffered a torn ACL in Week 7 of last season, which ended his first campaign with the Houston Texans early.
+Diggs suffered a torn ACL in Week 8 of last season, which ended his first campaign with the Houston Texans early.
 He was tied for seventh in the NFL in receptions with 47 at the time of the injury.
-It's unknown if he'll be ready to play in Week 1 of the 2025 regular season.
+He is on track to be ready to play in Week 1 of the 2025 regular season, per Schefter.

+New Patriots WR Stefon Diggs, who’s coming off a torn ACL suffered in Week 8 vs. the Colts, is on track to return for Week 1 of the upcoming season.— Adam Schefter (@AdamSchefter) March 25, 2025

+It was another reason the Patriots felt comfortable giving Diggs the three-year, $69 million deal that GM Eliot Wolf and Diggs’…

 More Patriots coverage